-- (1) Leverage the efforts of the California Department of Social Services' (CDSS) Statewide Verification Hub (SVH), which can help verify income of applicants for multiple programs without the customer providing proof of income.
-SVH is currently in development and will not be ready to leverage until a later stage of UAS/CAS. - Principle A: Leveraging SVH will help automate the income verification process for programs, thereby streamlining the enrollment process for customers and reducing the administrative burden on the customer to provide proof of income for multiple programs. - Principle C: Leveraging SVH supports data sharing to promote participation in multiple programs. - (2) Determine the scope of UAS programs.
-IOUs noted that UAS should not include non-IOU related programs using Public Purpose Program Surcharge (PPPS) funds. - Principle B: this recommendation relates to facilitating enrollment in multiple customer assistance programs, but is primarily seeking information and clarification on which customer assistance programs (IOU and non-IOU) be scoped into CAS.
-The UAS report highlights the need for separate funding sources from PPPS to support any integration of any programs that are not IOU or energy programs. - (3) Solicit for an RFI to better understand, with a more refined UAS scope, the timeline and costs required.
-15 - This recommendation supports implementation of UAS but does not connect back to any of the three principles specifically.
+(1) Leverage the efforts of the California Department of Social Services' (CDSS) Statewide Verification Hub (SVH), which can help verify income of applicants for multiple programs without the customer providing proof of income.
+SVH is currently in development and will not be ready to leverage until a later stage of UAS/CAS.

+- Principle A: Leveraging SVH will help automate the income verification process for programs, thereby streamlining the enrollment process for customers and reducing the administrative burden on the customer to provide proof of income for multiple programs. - Principle C: Leveraging SVH supports data sharing to promote participation in multiple programs.

+(2) Determine the scope of UAS programs.
+IOUs noted that UAS should not include non-IOU related programs using Public Purpose Program Surcharge (PPPS) funds.

+Principle B: this recommendation relates to facilitating enrollment in multiple customer assistance programs, but is primarily seeking information and clarification on which customer assistance programs (IOU and non-IOU) be scoped into CAS.
+The UAS report highlights the need for separate funding sources from PPPS to support any integration of any programs that are not IOU or energy programs.

-Recommendation 2 (Initial Phase): Program Integration in Addition to CARE, FERA, and ESA Expand the launch-day program offerings beyond the limited required programs of CARE, FERA, and ESA to include system integration for bill arrearage programs, referrals for non-IOU programs (e.g., Community Services Department (CSD) programs and Access Clean California), and information regarding health,
+(3) Solicit for an RFI to better understand, with a more refined UAS scope, the timeline and costs required21

+Formatted: Footnote Reference

+20 SB 1208, Section 1, Intent of the Legislature

-15 A Request for Information for a concurrent application system (CAS) was released by PG&E on March 15, 2023.
+21 A Request for Information for a concurrent application system (CAS) was released by PG&E on March 15, 2023.
 CAS scope includes ESA, CARE, and FERA programs and will gather more information on the estimated time and budget to include additional energy IOU programs and other design features per the recommendations of the UAS Working Group.
 The final scope for Phase 1 of CAS will be determined before a Request for Proposals in released.